GoDaddy APIauctions.godaddy.com ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-Does GoDaddy have an official public API for auction data?+
+Does GoDaddy offer an official developer API for its auctions marketplace?+

-items array from search_auctions, get_expired_domain_auctions, and get_closeout_auctions includes fqdn, auction_id, auction_price, valuation_price, bids, end_time, auction_type, plus enrichment fields covering backlink metrics and SEMrush data.
-The total field on the response tells you the full result count beyond the current page.Can I retrieve historical auction results or sold domain prices?+
+items array includes fqdn, auction_id, auction_price, valuation_price, bids, end_time, auction_type, and enrichment fields that cover backlink metrics and SEMrush data.
+The total field in the response reflects the full result count, not just the current page.Can I retrieve historical auction results or sold domain data?+